-a) To support the child who has been bullied, e.g. develop support network of peers, build up self esteem.

-b) To ensure the bully understands that their behaviour is unacceptable, e.g. loss of free time, withdrawal from privileges, involvement of parents, exclusion.
+- a) To support the child who has been bullied, e.g. develop a support network of peers, build up self esteem. - b) To ensure the bully understands that their behaviour is unacceptable, e.g. loss of free time, withdrawal from privileges, involvement of parents, exclusion.

-The class teacher and or Headteacher will investigate all incidents and the Headteacher will record all incidents and the subsequent action taken.
+The class teacher and/or Headteacher will investigate all reported incidents and the lead staff member will record all incidents and the subsequent action taken in the Behaviour Log.
 Parents will be involved if appropriate.